kubernetes/kubectl/docs/book/pages/app_management/field_merge_semantics.md

 # Merging Fields

+{% panel style="warning", title="Advanced Section" %}
+This chapter contains advanced material that readers may want to skip and come back to later.
+{% endpanel %}

 ## When are fields merged?

 This page describes how Resource Config is merged with Resources or other Resource Config.
 This